GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 # DEA Published Product Timeliness and Currency Report

-This report tracks the Timeliness and Currency of DEA's published products.
-In this guide, you will learn how to understand and analyse this report.

-View the [DEA Published Product Timeliness and Currency Report][TimelinessReport].
-Internal staff can also view the history of this data over several years and quarters: [DEA Published Product Timeliness and Currency Report - History][HistoryReport].
+In this guide, you will learn how to understand and analyse the [DEA Published Product Timeliness and Currency Report][TimelinessReport].
+You will also learn about the report containing the historical data (however this report is only available to internal stakeholders): [DEA Published Product Timeliness and Currency Report - History][HistoryReport].

 :::{admonition} Bug: The report data doesn't load when opened via link
 :class: note